Ktor 3.0.1 Help

 routing { listOrdersRoute() getOrderRoute() totalizeOrderRoute() } fun Route.listOrdersRoute() { get("/order") { } } fun Route.getOrderRoute() { get("/order/{id}") { } } fun Route.totalizeOrderRoute() { get("/order/{id}/total") { } }

-You can find the full example demonstrating this approach here: tutorial-website-interactive.
+For the full example demonstrating this approach, see legacy-interactive-website.

 Trace routes